Zeioth/compiler.nvim/README.md

 # WIP: Please be patient, not ready for usage yet
-Neovim compiler capable of compiling the next languages without the need of configuring anything
+Neovim compiler capable of compiling and running the next languages without the need of configuring anything

 * c
 * c++